Living in Frankfurt

 "Were someone to ask me what place I thought more comfortable for my cradle, more fitting for my bourgeois attitudes, more appropriate for my poetic view, I could not name a better city than Frankfurt."
 (Johann Wolfgang Goethe)

 Everyday life in Frankfurt is international and multilingual, given that almost every third person in Frankfurt holds a non-German passport.
-Frankfurt’s airport is the “Gateway to Europe”, as its more than 53 million passengers a year make it the third largest airport on the European continent.
+Frankfurt’s international airport is the “Gateway to Europe”, as its more than 70 million passengers a year make it the largest airport in Germany.
 The Frankfurt Trade Fair is one of the oldest in the world and organizes world famous fairs like the Book Fair or the IAA International Motor Show.

 Yet the Main metropolis is not just a business city and European transportation hub, it also has a unique and thriving social scene.
 The city offers a total of 37 museums, 109 galleries, 33 theaters, over 50 movie theaters, and numerous other attractions including the Frankfurt Opera.
 Numerous publishing houses, including Suhrkamp and Campus, help mould the city’s cultural profile.
 Countless bars, cafés and restaurants are scattered throughout the city.
 The zoo, the Main promenade, the botanical gardens and other municipal parks are much-loved oases in the city.
 Both local and international stores on shopping streets like Frankfurt’s Zeil and Goethestrasse guarantee that a stroll through the city is an exciting one.
 Just 20 kilometers from downtown Frankfurt lie the Taunus mountains, with their broad expanses of woodland, and the beautiful Rheingau wine-growing region is just a stone’s throw away.